MaterialsDiscovery/PyChemia/README.md

 ![PyChemia](https://raw.githubusercontent.com/MaterialsDiscovery/PyChemia/master/docs/images/PyChemia_Small.png)
 </center>

-PyChemia is a open-source Python Library for materials structural search.
+PyChemia is an open-source Python Library for materials structural search.
 The purpose of the initiative is to create a method agnostic framework for materials discovery and design using a variety of methods from Minima Hoping to Soft-computing based methods.
 PyChemia is also a library for data-mining, using several methods to discover interesting candidates among the materials already processed.